hsd2747/flutter_secure_keyboard/README.md

   }

   Widget _buildContentView() {
-    // We recommend using the ListView widget to prevent widget overflows. return ListView(
+    // We recommend using the ListView widget to prevent widget overflow. return ListView(
       padding: const EdgeInsets.all(8.0),
       children: [